Trusted WordPress tutorials, when you need them most.

 WP Rocket is a premium plugin, but the best part is that all features are included in their lowest plan.

-Once installed and activated, the WP Rocket plugin works out of the box, and it will turn on caching with optimal settings for your website.
+Once installed and activated, the WP Rocket plugin works out of the box, and it will turn on caching and other performance features with optimal settings for your website.

 We ran speed tests on our demo site before and after installing WP Rocket.
 The performance improvements were incredible using just the out-of-the-box settings.